geekodour/o/content/docs/colophon.md

 -   [Conformant Licenses](https://opendefinition.org/licenses/)
 -   [GitHub - kepano/40-questions](https://github.com/kepano/40-questions)
 -   [Receiving Blog Replies from anywhere on the Web](https://www.yusuf.fyi/posts/receiving-blog-replies-from-anywhere)
+-   Add some basic LLM model on my wiki, so that I can ask my wiki things like "Explain me the difference between Process and Threads".
+It does not have to answer me, if it can point me to relevant pages that'll be more than enough.
 -   Website stats
     -   [Stats - Luke's Wild Website](https://www.lkhrs.com/stats/)
     -   [Stats : Website · roytang.net](https://roytang.net/page/stats/site/)